-The director in charge of full-time programs other appropriate administrator is authorized to detain and search any student and any property in the student's possession while on school premises, at school activities, or in transit under authority of the school, for any item possession of which by the student is illegal or prohibited by school rules, or for property believed to have been stolen from another student, an employee, or the school.

-The search shall be conducted according to the following
+The superintendent, directors of instruction or designees are authorized to detain and search any student and any property in the student's possession while on school premises, at school activities, or in transit under authority of the school, for any item possession of which by the student is illegal or prohibited by Meridian policy, or for property believed to have been stolen from another student, an employee, or the school.
+The search shall be conducted according to the following guidelines:

-guidelines:
+1. Reasonableness:

-- 1. Reasonableness: - a.
-The decision to search must be based upon a reasonable suspicion that; - 1. a violation of the law or school rules has occurred or is occurring; - 2. the student to be searched has committed the violation; and - 3. particular evidence of the violation will be discovered in the search. - b.
-In deciding whether a suspicion is reasonable, all the circumstances surrounding the case should be considered including; - 1. the student's age, history and record in school; - 2. the prevalence and seriousness of the suspected violation; - 3. the school officials' prior experience in detecting the problem or recognizing suspicious behavior;
+a.
+The decision to search must be based upon a reasonable suspicion that;

+- 1. a violation of the law or school rules has occurred or is occurring; - 2. the student to be searched has committed the violation; and - 3. particular evidence of the violation will be discovered in the search. - b.
+In deciding whether a suspicion is reasonable, all the circumstances surrounding the case should be considered including; - 1. the student's age, history and record in school; - 2. the prevalence and seriousness of the suspected violation;

+3. the school officials' prior experience in detecting the problem or recognizing suspicious behavior;